 3. Watch democracy in action at the Senedd

 For something a little different, why not take a trip to the Senedd, home to the National Assembly for Wales.
 Built in order to represent transparency and sustainability, the building is comprised mostly of glass and wood, making it incredible to look at from the outside.
 Once you’re inside, relax in the Oriel cafe with views of the bay or take a seat in the gallery above the debating chamber and listen in to the day’s discussions.
 There are also lots of exciting exhibitions, music acts and fun activities all year round to get involved in.
+Pre-booking is essential to ensure a place in the viewing gallery.

 Cardiff CF10 4PZ.
 Open 9.30am – 4.30pm Monday – Friday and 10.30am – 4.30pm Saturday – Sunday.